Army conducts flag march in Assam's Sonitpur after clashes over Ram temple celebration

 Mahata also said around 10 people from both sides suffered injuries.
 The Bajrang Dal, however, claimed at least 12 of its activists were injured.
 Meanwhile, sources said Additional Director General of Police (Law and Order), Gyanendra Pratap Singh, has been asked to visit the disturbed areas to assess the situation and he is already on his way.

 Sonitpur Superintendent of Police, Mugdhajyoti Dev Mahanta, has also been camping at the spot since Wednesday evening.
-The clashes broke out when the bike-borne activists were on their to a temple at Bhora Singori, playing loud music and mouthing slogans.
+The clashes broke out when the bike-borne activists were going to a temple at Bhora Singori, playing loud music and mouthing slogans.

-"To control the situation, which turned into a communal clash, police first lathi-charged and then fired in the air.
+"To control the situation, which turned into a communal clash, police first lathicharged and then fired in the air.
 Additional forces were deployed after many bikes and other vehicles were torched...
 The activists did not have any permission for the procession," Singh had said on Wednesday.
+PTI CORR TR RBT RBT

 - READ MORE ON: